 Preventing transmission is especially important as increased antibiotic resistance renders some STI medications less effective.

 The degree of health issues STIs pose varies greatly.

 It’s also possible to contract an STI and not have symptoms for days, months, or even years.
 What’s more, a person can pass on an STI even if they’re asymptomatic.

-It’s possible to contract an STI and not see symptoms for days, months, or even years.
-If left untreated, some STIs can cause significant health issues.
-This can include damage to major organs, infertility issues, complications during pregnancy, and even death.
+However, not all STIs are mild.
+If left untreated, some STIs can lead to significant health issues.
+This can include damage to major organs, infertility, complications during pregnancy, and even death.

 HIV can also be transmitted during vaginal sex.
 The lining of the vaginal wall is stronger than the lining of the anus, but vaginal sex can still provide a pathway for HIV transmission.

 Oral sex without a condom or dental dam carries a relatively low chance of HIV transmission.
 If the person giving oral sex has mouth sores or bleeding gums, HIV transmission is more likely.